vjelic/madengine-glog-fork/docs/distributed-execution-solution.md

 ### Prerequisites

 **For All Deployments:**
-- madengine installed on build and execution nodes
+- **MAD package** with madengine installed (madengine is designed to work within the MAD model hub)
+- Access to MAD model repository structure (models.json files and model scripts)
 - Docker installed and running
 - Access to a Docker registry (local or cloud-based)